ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Coordinates, Room:** Coordinate system where everything moves perpendicular to the floor.
 Axis positions at the motor level are reported in this coordinate system, as are distances measured between components as part of beamline surveys i.e. these constants usually need to be transformed into their equivalent distances along the `Natural Beam` for the reflectometry config.

+**Correction:** See `Engineering Correction`

 ## D

 **Detector, Point (0D):** A simple tube is used to integrate intensity, the detector itself has no position sensitivity, just the angle it is positioned at

-**Detector, Linear (1D):** Also referred to as linear, area or multi-detector, where a stack of tubes/pixels is used to integrate intensity with either vertical or horizontal position sensitivity equal to the pixel size
+**Detector, Linear (1D):** A stack of tubes/pixels is used to integrate intensity with either vertical or horizontal position sensitivity equal to the pixel size

-**Detector, Area (2D):** Also referred to as area detector.
-Similar to the 1D but with both vertical and horizontal position sensitivity.
+**Detector, Area (2D):** Similar to the 1D but with both vertical and horizontal position sensitivity.
 Note pixels may not be uniform in horizontal/vertical size.

 **Downstream:** Further from the source of the neutron beam relative to a given point

-**Driver:** part of the reflectometry server that interacts with the motor PVs relating to a given component.
-Handles simple reads and writes via a `PV Wrapper`, as well as some more complex logic such as engineering corrections, move synchronization and translating parking toggles into concrete positions (aka Composite Driver, Ioc Driver)
+**Driver:** (aka Composite Driver, Ioc Driver) part of the reflectometry server that interacts with the motor PVs relating to a given component.
+Handles simple reads and writes via a `PV Wrapper`, as well as some more complex logic such as engineering corrections, move synchronization and translating parking toggles into concrete positions

 ## E